ronakagrawal2006/ML/README.md

 Binarized Multinomial Naive Bayes is used when the frequencies of the words don’t play a key role in our classification.--Movie Review

 Naive Bayes isn;t what we really need.
 It has the basic assumption that we are mapping it to class!

+Unsupervised learning:
+Clustering: Identification of Clusters(sets of data with similar pattern)

+K mean algorithm- split data into k clusters.
+Process: Randomly initialize a k points, Color them as per lowest distance; update k to go to centriod of cluster; repeat
+Issues: Can go to local maxima.
+Solution: Repeat random initialization of k centriods, have multiple outputs, get the one with lowest cost!
+Lowest Cost: distance b/w centroid and other points of that cluster, for all clusters